Braden-077/LearnEnough/README.md

 # Ruby

 To get started with Ruby, go to the Michael Hartl tutorial for [Ruby](https://www.learnenough.com/ruby-tutorial).
+Please note, we run our Ruby in version ```3.1.1```.

-The ```LearnEnough/ruby/ruby_commands``` folder has all of the tutorial's completed code with commented failures and fixes.
+The ```LearnEnough/ruby/ruby_commands.sh``` folder has all of the tutorial's completed code with commented failures and fixes.

 This tutorial teaches Ruby, a useful back-end development tool.
 To get started with Ruby, run: